jessehouwing/azure-pipelines-tasks-zips/overview.dotnetcore.md

 An extension is unable to replace the built-in tasks.
 This is a security feature of the marketplace.
 But it's possible to replace a task by uploading it directly to your Azure DevOps server.

-You can find the [latest version of the task ant the scripts to overwrite the built-in tasks in this project's repository](https://github.com/jessehouwing/azure-pipelines-tasks-zips#installation).
+You can find the [latest version of the task and the scripts to overwrite the built-in tasks in this project's repository](https://github.com/jessehouwing/azure-pipelines-tasks-zips#installation).